ThayaFluss/cnl/README.md

 ## Requirement
-python 3.6, numpy, scipy, matplotlib, tqdm.
+python 3.6, cython, numpy, scipy, tqdm, matplotlib.
 We recommend to use the platform [Anaconda](https://www.continuum.io/downloads).

 ## Installation